Preconditioning Parametrized Linear Systems: Numerical Experiments

 \subsection{Indefinite Matrices}

 In the previous tests, computing a new ILUTP for each system gives the lowest number of GMRES iterations, but it is too expensive in time.
-Here, we consider linear systems where the computation of the ILUTP preconditioner may fail or be unstable, resulting in poor preconditioners.
+Here, we consider linear systems where the computation of the ILUTP preconditioner for the system of interest may fail or be unstable, resulting in poor preconditioners.
 This is the case, for example, for indefinite systems \cite[Chapter~10]{Saad03}.
-Therefore, we consider discretized 2D Helmholtz equations $-\D u - k^2 u = f$, which arise for a range of wave problems \cite{ErlaNabb08,ErlanVOos_04} and in flow control for unstable systems, giving eigenvalues in both the right- and left-half planes \cite{BorgGuge14}.
-In such cases, we can select a reference matrix from the set (or an additional matrix) for which the ILUTP algorithm computes an effective preconditioner.
-Then we recycle this preconditioner using SAMs to (approximately) map matrices for which ILUTP may fail to this matrix.
+We consider discretized 2D Helmholtz equations $-\D u - k^2 u = f$, which arise in wave propagation problems \cite{ErlaNabb08,ErlanVOos_04} and in flow control for unstable systems, giving eigenvalues in both the right- and left-half planes \cite{BorgGuge14}.
+In such cases, we can select from the set (or more generally) a reference matrix for which the ILUTP algorithm computes an effective preconditioner and recycle this preconditioner using SAMs to (approximately) map matrices for which ILUTP may fail to the reference matrix.

 Using a modified Helmholtz equation to compute a preconditioner has also been applied for other preconditioning approaches \cite{ErlanVOos_04}.
 Previous work has successfully used operator-based preconditioners to achieve fast convergence for Krylov methods.
 The shifted Laplace preconditioner \cite{ErlanVOos_04} is used along with multilevel Krylov methods in \cite{ErlaNabb08,ErlaVuik06,SheiLaha13}, while a sweeping preconditioner is constructed layer-by-layer in \cite{EngqYing11}.
 Preconditioning by replacing a subset of the Sommerfeld-type boundary conditions of the Helmholtz equation with Dirichlet or Neumann boundary conditions is examined in \cite{ElmaOlea98,ElmaOlea99}.
 We use this test problem just to demonstrate another possible use of SAMs; we do not consider whether this approach is competitive with the methods above.